rokaest/hello-world/README.md

 # hello-world

+Hey hey!

-A repository to go through the basic Hello World GitHub Guide.
+I'm rokaest, and I'm trying to learn about data science.
+So I will probably document my learning endeavors, including the tutorials I go through.
+This particular repository is just me going through the basic Hello World GitHub Guide.